telerik/winforms-docs/ganttview/working-with-data/populating-with-data-programmatically.md

 ---

 # Populating with Data Programmatically

-##

-RadGanttview supports unbound mode as well, which means that you can manually populate it with the Summary items, Task items and Milestone items (if needed).
+__RadGanttview__ supports unbound mode as well, which means that you can manually populate it with the summary items, task items and milestone items (if needed).
 Then just set up the links between tasks and you have your gantt setup.
 The following example starts by setting the desired start and end range of the graphical element and then we are adding a few task items with sub items.
 At the end we are adding the links between the items.

 {{source=..\SamplesCS\GanttView\WorkingWithData\PopulatingWithDataProgrammatically.cs region=PopulateData}}